Mental Health Act 1983: History

 However, like its predecessors, the 1959 Act did not provide clarity as to whether a legal order to detain a mentally disordered person in a hospital also empowered the hospital to impose medical treatment against the person's wishes.
 It had become clear by the 1970s that a specific legal framework for medical treatments such as psychiatric medications, electroconvulsive therapy and psychosurgery was needed in order to balance the rights of detained persons with society as a whole.

 The Mental Health Act 1983 was formally approved by the monarch on 9 May 1983 and came into effect on 30 September that year.
-It has been amended many times: notably in 1995, 2001 (via remedial order, issued on the grounds of incompatibility with the European Convention of Human Rights under the Human Rights Act 1998 section 4), 2007 and 2017 via the Policing and Crime Act 2017.
+It has been amended many times: notably in 1995, 2001 (via remedial order, issued on the grounds of incompatibility with the European Convention on Human Rights under the Human Rights Act 1998 section 4), 2007 and 2017 via the Policing and Crime Act 2017.

 Overview

-The Act is divided into eleven "parts" (one repealed):
+The act is divided into eleven "parts" (one repealed):